Glenaeon Rudolf Steiner School

-Glenaeon Rudolf Steiner School is an independent, comprehensive, co-educational, non-denominational, Steiner early learning, primary and secondary day school co-located across multiple campuses in Middle Cove, Castlecrag and Willoughby in the Lower North Shore of Sydney, New South Wales, Australia.
+Glenaeon Rudolf Steiner School is a private, comprehensive, co-educational, non-denominational, Steiner early learning, primary and secondary day school co-located across multiple campuses in Middle Cove, Castlecrag and Willoughby in the Lower North Shore of Sydney, New South Wales, Australia.
 It was the first Steiner school established in Australia.
-The three campuses include the Pre-School in Willoughby, a Junior School (K-2) at Castlecrag and years 3-12 in Middle Cove.
+The three campuses include the Pre-School in Willoughby, a Junior School (K–2) at Castlecrag and years 3–12 in Middle Cove.

-The school’s curriculum and pedagogy follows the NSW Education Standards Authority requirements, combined with the educational insights of Austrian-born philosopher, scientist, artist and educator Rudolf Steiner (1861-1925).
+The school's curriculum and pedagogy follows the NSW Education Standards Authority requirements, combined with the educational insights of Austrian-born philosopher, scientist, artist and educator Rudolf Steiner (1861–1925).
 There are now more than 1000 Steiner schools in 61 different countries worldwide and over 40 Steiner schools in Australia.

-Kamaroi Rudolf Steiner School (K-6), is located in Belrose and serves as a feeder school for both Glenaeon and Lorien Novalis School in Dural.
+Kamaroi Rudolf Steiner School (K–6), is located in Belrose and serves as a feeder school for both Glenaeon and Lorien Novalis School in Dural.

-Glenaeon's motto is “Inspiring Meaningful Lives”.
-It was previously "Unfolding Individual Journeys” and "Education for Life".
+Glenaeon's motto is "Inspiring Meaningful Lives".
+It was previously "Unfolding Individual Journeys" and "Education for Life".